spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 ```
 **Note:** For technical reasons the export `xml_export:preserved_format` does not respect this setting.
 The preserved
 format XML will always include the original corpus text.

+Each exporter may have additional options which can be listed with `sparv modules --exporters`.

 ## Headers